Esta entrada también está disponible en: Español

 Like everywhere, there are many coffee options in Mexico.
 But the runaway favorite in many parts of Mexico is something called Café con Leche.
 It translates as coffee with milk, which, of course, it isn’t!

 We use whole or evaporated milk, or a mix of the two, with some coffee mixed in, a dash of vanilla, and an even dashier sprinkle of cinnamon.
-Milk with coffee, as a title, would strike closer to the reality.

 Making Café con Leche without an Espresso Machine

-I have a confession to make.
-I neither own a coffee machine nor have an espresso machine.
-In México, I used to make my coffee in a pot on the stove.
-Consequently, when I moved to the USA I didn’t even think of getting a machine.
+Consequently, when I moved to the USA I didn't even think of getting a machine.
 However, I remember clearly the day my husband introduced me to the French press.
 It changed my life.

-So there it is, you don’t need a coffee machine or an espresso machine to make cafe con leche, you just need either a pot with some sort of strainer or a French Press, easy.
-Of course, if you do have a machine, by all means use it!
+So there it is, you don't need a coffee machine or an espresso machine to make cafe con leche, you just need either a pot with some sort of strainer or a French Press, easy.
+Of course, if you do have a machine, by all means, use it!

 Mexican Café con Leche